 #8: Plan Your Housing

 Great options for travel nurse housing include Airbnb, Furnished Finders, Landing, and even Craigslist.
 Another option is extended-stay hotels.
 Make sure where you live has everything you need (especially if you’re bringing pets).
 Confirm with your housing provider what appliances are provided, so you’ll know what to bring.
+Following these helpful travel nurse housing tips will provide valuable insights when searching for safe and convenient accommodations during your nursing assignment.

 If you aren’t comfortable finding your own housing, your travel recruiter is there to help you.
 Most travel agencies provide housing, including Health Carousel Travel Nursing.
 In rural locations, it can be a challenge to find something suitable to your needs with less options available.
 Utilize your company’s provided housing to make it easier, especially as a first-time travel nurse.